Brink of Life: Plot

 Cecilia Ellius is admitted to a hospital after she has begun badly bleeding during her third month of pregnancy.
 She is accompanied by her husband, Anders.
 Before treatment, Cecilia asks Anders if he truly wants the child; Anders replies it is too late to have the discussion.
 Cecilia undergoes treatment; when she awakes, she realizes she has had a miscarriage.
 She tearfully tells hospital staff she had wanted the child but Anders did not, and that she knew the child would not be born with only one loving parent.
 Anders returns to the hospital, and Cecilia initiates a separation, saying she realized Anders did not truly love her as they arrived at the hospital.

 Another patient, Hjördis, was admitted after she began bleeding during pregnancy.
-She tried to abort, but did not succeed.
-She's not married or engaged, doesn't want to have the child, and didn't tell her strict mother about it.
+She tried to abort, but failed.
+She's not married or engaged, doesn't want to have the child, and did not tell her strict mother about it.
 Hospital staff tell her unmarried young mothers in Sweden no longer face the social stigma they once did, and Hjördis can find a house and daycare, but she still has doubts.
 Encouraged by Nurse Brita she calls her mother, who tells her to come home.

-A third patient, Stina Andersson, is overdue in her pregnancy and is very excited to have her child.
+A third patient, Stina Andersson, is overdue in her pregnancy and is excited to have her child.
 She's convinced she will have a boy and intends to name him after her loving husband Harry, who visits her.
 She gets castor oil and a glass of beer to speed delivery.
 Her contractions during labour become increasingly violent and excruciating.
 She is sedated and suffers a stillbirth.
-She is deeply traumatized and can barely speak.
+She is traumatized and can barely speak.
 Dr. Nordlander tells her she and the fetus were healthy, but it wasn't meant to be.